 Dr. Stephanie Lyons is the chief optometrist and owner of Lyons Family Eye Care.
 She graduated from the University of Illinois with a bachelor’s degree in Molecular and Cellular Biology.
 She then pursued her dream of becoming an optometrist at the Illinois College of Optometry where she graduated Cum Laude and earned honors in all of her clinical rotations.

-Dr. Lyons has practiced in numerous settings including hospital practice, private practice, and corporate optometry.
-She is extremely passionate about optometry as well as public eye care education.
+Dr. Lyons is extremely passionate about optometry as well as public eye care education.
 She is a leader among her profession who has written for the American Optometric Association’s nationally distributed newsletter for the Contact Lens and Cornea Section.
 She also is a regular contributor to practice management publications and has experience training both optometry and medical students.

 Dr. Lyons’ clinical interests include pediatric eye care, vision therapy, multifocal contact lenses and volunteer work.
 In 2012 Dr. Lyons accomplished her lifelong goal of taking her entire staff on an optometric mission trip to Honduras.
 The week long trip provided thousands of patients with eye care and prescription glasses.
 This was Dr. Lyons’ third volunteer trip abroad and sixth trip overall.
 Dr. Lyons is also active in the community volunteering her services to low income adults and Chicago Public School students through the Vision USA program.
-While passionate about making people “20/HAPPY” she also enjoys reading, cooking, traveling, cheering for the Illini, and spending time with her family.
+While passionate about making people “20/HAPPY” she also enjoys reading, traveling, cheering for the Illini, and spending time with daughters Madeline and Emily.

 John Lyons is the general manager and owner of Lyons Family Eye Care.
 With a diverse background in business, his dream has always been to have a small business of his own.
 That dream combined with his wife Stephanie’s desire to have an optometry practice led to the creation of Lyons Family Eye Care.